Paulo Sérgio (footballer, born 1968)

-Paulo Sérgio Bento Brito (born 19 February 1968), known as Paulo Sérgio, is a Portuguese former professional footballer who played as a forward.
-He is currently manager of Saudi Pro League club Al-Okhdood.
+Paulo Sérgio Bento Brito (born 19 February 1968), known as Paulo Sérgio, is a Portuguese former professional footballer who played as a forward, currently a manager.

 He amassed Primeira Liga totals of 86 matches and 18 goals over seven seasons, but played mainly in the lower divisions of Portugal.
 He also spent a year in the French fourth tier with Grenoble, in a 17-year senior career.

 Paulo Sérgio began his career as manager in 2003 and went on to be in charge of several teams, including Vitória de Guimarães, Sporting CP and Hearts.
 He won the 2011–12 Scottish Cup with the last of those clubs.

 Playing career

 Born in Estremoz, Alentejo Region, Paulo Sérgio's football career was spent mainly as a substitute, at least in the Primeira Liga.
 In 17 professional seasons, he represented Olivais e Moscavide, Vilafranquense, Belenenses – his most steady period, helping the Lisbon side finish in second position in the Segunda Liga in 1991–92 with a career-best eight goals, with the consequent promotion – Paços de Ferreira (his best year in the top division came whilst at this club, scoring five times in 26 games in the 1993–94 campaign, even though 14 of those came from the bench, as they were eventually relegated), Salgueiros, Vitória de Setúbal, Feirense, Santa Clara, Estoril and Olhanense.

 In 1998–99, Paulo Sérgio had a spell abroad with French team Grenoble, in the Championnat de France Amateur.